dhrubokarmaker/portfolio-web/content/projects/cashtrack/index.md

 #     Text: "Hello" # edit text
 #     appendFilePath: true # to append file path to Edit link
 ---
-Here is a handy money tracking application in Java that I made in my first year for an university project.
-The UI was implemented using the Swing framework.
-I am currently working on developing a full stack web application version using React, Express and MongoDB. \
+Here is a full-stack expense tracking application.
+I built a responsive React front-end and an optimized REST API using Express.
+Also, implemented and integrated a MongoDB database to model and organize user transaction logs.
 [Here is a link to the github repo.](https://github.com/dhrubokarmaker/CashTrack)